Founded 1902 to 1906

 Charles Edward Gerken and John R. Galpin became partners and founded Galpin & Gerken, an upholstery company specializing in repairing and reupholstering furniture.
 The company was located on Washington Street in Toledo, Ohio.

-In 1906, the company was reorganized, after several years of surviving a deflated economy and modest company profits, and changed its name to the Maumee Uphostering Company.
+In 1906, the company was reorganized, after several years of surviving a deflated economy and modest company profits, and changed its name to the Maumee Upholstering Company.
 In 1917, the company moved to Grand Rapids, Ohio in order to tap a new pool of laborers.

 In 1919, the company moved to a small building in Norwalk.
 The partnership between Edward Gerken and John Galpin dissolved.
 Edward incorporated the company and renamed it the Norwalk Upholstering Company.